Hazelwize/Portfolio/README.md

 I learned the most about design choices with this website.
 I made sure to use a comfortable color pallete that wasn't too loud or obnoxious.
 The rounded edges gives it a more homey vibe rather than cutting edge and the lighter blues accent interactive points on the page.
 ## Examples:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at these examples that I have in my own portfolio:

 **Deck And Post:** https://github.com/Hazelwize/DeckAndPostWebsite